Yashshukla11/Lets_Learn_CP/CodeChef/Easy/A New Number System/Problem.md

 ### INPUT FORMATE

-First line will contain
-�
-T, number of testcases.
-Then the testcases follow.
-The only line of each test case contains a two space separated integers N (1≤N≤5000) and X (1≤X≤N^2).
+First line will contain T, number of testcases.
+Then the testcases follow the only line of each test case contains a two space separated integers N (1≤N≤5000) and X (1≤X≤N^2).

 ### OUTPUT FORMATE